Healthy Living After Childhood Cancer

 Managing Your Healthcare

-Who is going to manage your health after cancer treatment?
+It’s important to know who is going to manage your health after cancer treatment.
 This may be a team of providers including an oncologist, a survivorship specialist, and a primary care provider.
-If you would like to find a survivorship provider, you can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.
+If you would like to find a survivorship provider, you can contact cancer centers in your area to see if they have a survivorship clinic or search for a clinic on OncoLink's survivorship clinic list.

 A primary care provider can manage other health concerns (for example blood pressure, diabetes, etc.) and provide preventive care and screening (for example: checking cholesterol levels, getting a flu shot, ordering a mammogram).